HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 ## Worldwide connectivity

 As seems to always be the case, we are living in a more connected world this year than the world has ever experienced.
-The evolution of mobile technology and mobile web has been fueled not only by more than two years of even more digital-focused commerce caused by the COVID-19 pandemic, but also the growth and evolution of 5G communication networks, cloud and hybrid-cloud computing environments, and the growing adoption of digital and voice assistants, “casting” technology, and IoT.
+The evolution of mobile technology and mobile web has been fueled not only by more than two years of even more digital-focused commerce caused by the COVID-19 pandemic, but also the growth and evolution of 5G communication networks, cloud and hybrid-cloud computing environments, and the growing adoption of digital and voice assistants, "casting" technology, and IoT.

 New generations are getting involved in social media and have earlier access to mobile technology, and it is more readily socially acceptable than ever before.
 So, the growth of connectivity marches on, with no end in sight, and children, teens, and young adults of today—colloquially referred to as _digital natives_ because they were born into the digitally connected world—are sure to push the evolution of mobile technology, mobile web, and connectivity to new highs.
 All this progress makes the newest technology of today look foundational and fundamental for technologies of the future.